Last Updated 8/24/2023

 In an effort to break the surge in inflation, the Fed began to raise rates in March 2022 with an initial increase of 50 basis points (March 2022 FOMC Statement) (Figure 2).
 Since then, increases in the FFR have accelerated with multiple increases of up to 75 basis points in every FOMC session.
 In addition to any influences from Federal Reserve action, long-term interest rates rise with inflation because the real value (i.e., the purchasing power) of interest earnings declines, as does the real value of the investments themselves.

-Moreover, the net spread of their portfolio earnings over guaranteed interest on annuities and some cash-value life insurance (shown in Figure 3) will increase, resulting in greater earnings margins.
+Another benefit of higher interest rates is the net spread of insurer portfolio earnings over guaranteed interest on annuities and some cash-value life insurance (shown in Figure 3) will increase, resulting in greater earnings margins.
 However, this benefit to life insurers of a higher spread is likely to be diminished by increased policy lapses.
 That is, some customers will withdraw annuities or retire cash-value life insurance policies in hopes of securing higher yields elsewhere.
 These withdraws would depress the earnings life insurers would gain from a higher spread on these products.